Rod Fergusson: Black Tusk/The Coalition (2014–2020)

 During 2013, Microsoft began talking with Epic about acquiring the Gears of War franchise with plans to assign it to Black Tusk Studios.
 Fergusson heard of this and contacted Microsoft, eager to work on the series again.
 Microsoft affirmed the acquisition on January 27, 2014, and confirmed Fergusson would be hired into a leadership position at Black Tusk Studios.
 Fergusson said "I've been privileged to work on a lot of great games with a lot of great teams, but Gears has had the most impact on me professionally and personally, so this really feels like a homecoming."
-Fergusson also state that he felt that with Microsoft's resources, they would do much more with the series than at Epic.
+Fergusson also stated that he felt that with Microsoft's resources, they would do much more with the series than at Epic.
 Black Tusk was later renamed to The Coalition (based on a fictional entity within the Gears series) in June 2015.
 Over the next three years, Fergusson helped lead development on the remastered version of the first Gears game and the fourth and fifth entry in the series.
 The last two games shifted the main character and setting for the game, which Fergusson said was meant to be comparable to the contrast between Tim Burton's and Christopher Nolan's Batman films.

-Blizzard (2020–present)
+Blizzard (2020–2025)

-Fergusson left the Coalition in February 2020, moving over to Blizzard Entertainment to oversee development of the Diablo series.
+Fergusson left the Coalition in February 2020, moving over to Blizzard Entertainment to oversee development of the Diablo series, including Diablo IV.
+Fergusson opted to leave Blizzard in August 2025, saying that he felt the Blizzard team was poised to be successful in the future.

+2K (2025-Present)

+Following his departure from Blizzard, Fergusson returned to 2K as the new head of the BioShock franchise.
+According to Fergusson he will "be heading up Cloud Chamber and overseeing development of the next BioShock game, along with franchise extensions like the in-development Netflix movie".